Albert0i/Redis-Stack-Tutorial/FT.md

 ### Epilogue
-> Abstract thought has formed the basis of innovation and creativity throughout human existence, and can therefore be seen as one of humanity’s most characteristic defining features. [more](https://bc805.medium.com/abstract-thought-how-is-it-significant-and-how-does-it-define-the-basis-for-modern-humanity-a98a5b92fb9f)
+> Abstract thought has formed the basis of innovation and creativity throughout human existence, and can therefore be seen as one of humanity’s most characteristic defining features.
+The ability to think outside our immediate cultural setting and surroundings, beyond basic needs like eating, sleeping and reproducing, is indicative of a higher degree of thought. [more](https://bc805.medium.com/abstract-thought-how-is-it-significant-and-how-does-it-define-the-basis-for-modern-humanity-a98a5b92fb9f)

 ### EOF (2024/03/15)